UniconLabs/shib-admin/README.md

 ## Running the app locally

 This is a [Spring Boot](http://projects.spring.io/spring-boot/) application.
-This simplest way to run it with an embedded Tomcat server is via Gradle plugin on the command line:
+The simplest way to run it with an embedded Tomcat server is via Gradle plugin on the command line:

 ```bash
 $ cd shib-idp-relyingparty-initializr